Hydro Ottawa’s Conditions of Service is the contract between Hydro Ottawa and its customers that outlines how we do business together.

 It’s also important to be aware of power line clearance standards when undertaking any project such as tree trimming or building a permanent structure such as a fence or shed in proximity of overhead or underground power lines.

-To help ensure your design and construction project is as efficiently and problem-free as possible, standard construction drawings are available free of charge to developers, contractors and consultants.
+To help ensure your design and construction project is as efficient and problem-free as possible, standard construction drawings are available free of charge to developers, contractors and consultants.

 Electrical Design Prepayment